iwahbe/iwahbe/README.md

   - I'm a TA for fundamental of Computer Science II.
   - My senior thesis is about optimizing approximation algorithms for the Rural Postman Problem.
 - 🌱 I’m job hunting right now.
-  - If your interested, you can contact me at @iwahbe on twitter or on LinkedIn with the same name.
+  - If you are interested, you can contact me at @iwahbe on Twitter or on LinkedIn with the same name.

 <details><summary>Anything can be complicated.
-Lets make the simple things simple.</summary>
+Let's make the simple things simple.</summary>
 <p>

 ```rust